salt-die/Snippets/README.md

 * dragon_curve.py makes dragon curves with numpy

 * game_of_life.py is Conway's Game of Life, but with scipy convolutions -- displays in terminal

+* modular_arithmetic_on_circle illustrates some nice patterns from connecting points on a circle